aio-libs/aiohttp/docs/web_reference.rst

    .. versionadded:: 1.3.0

+   :param float autoping_interval: Send `ping` message every `autoping_interval` seconds
+                                   and wait `pong` response, if `pong` response is not received then close connection.

    :param float receive_timeout: Timeout value for `receive` operations.
                                  Default value is None (no timeout for receive operation)